 upon getting to the airport we were told that yes, we had confirmed the flight, but not the seats.
 Apparently that is two completely separate things. – Melissa

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at N’Djili International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Kinshasa N’djili Airport.

 What to Expect